 Due to this conflict of interest, I must disqualify myself and abstain from using the authority of my membership on the Land Bank Board to participate in Board discussions or official Board action related to 1517 N 33rd Street.
 I must remove myself from the opportunity to influence in any manner the Land Bank's actions related to this matter.
-This includes leaving the meeting while the Executive Director consults with Land Bank Board members and while the Land Bank Board otherwise considers and votes on the matter.
+This includes leaving the meeting while the Executive Director consults with Land Bank Board otherwise considers and votes on the matter.